profadityasaxena/profadityasaxena/README.md

-- 👋 Hi, I’m @profadityasaxena
+# 👋 Hi, I’m @profadityasaxena

-""- 👀 I’m interested in :""
+## 👀 I’m interested in:
-- artificial intelligence and machine learning
+- Artificial Intelligence and Machine Learning
-- statistics and data science
+- Statistics and Data Science
-- cloud computing, quantum computing, optical computing and all sorts of computing
+- Cloud Computing, Quantum Computing, Optical Computing — and all sorts of computing
-- web and mobile technologies
+- Web and Mobile Technologies
-- robots, iot, factories, big machines satellites
-- finance, money, blockchain
+- Robots, IoT, Factories, Big Machines, Satellites
+- Finance, Money, Blockchain

+## 🌱 I’m currently learning:
-- 🌱 I’m currently learning about all things I am interested in
+- Everything I’m interested in (yes, all of it!)

-- 💞️ I’m looking to collaborate on ...
+## 💞️ I’m looking to collaborate on:
+- Startups and world-changing ideas

-- 📫 How to reach me ...
+## 📫 How to reach me:
+- Coming soon...

-- 😄 Pronouns: ...
+## 😄 Pronouns:
+- He / Him / His

-- ⚡ Fun fact: ...
+## ⚡ Fun fact:
+- Work is fun for me

 <!---
 profadityasaxena/profadityasaxena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.